Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Who is the author?
-What does he or she know about this subject?
+What do they know about this subject?

 - What is the author's bias?
 Is the bias openly admitted?
-Does that make his or her argument more or less believable?
+Does that make their argument more or less believable?

-- Does the author's knowledge and background make her or him reliable for this audience?
+- Do the author's knowledge and background make them reliable for this audience?

 - How does the author try to relate to the audience and establish common ground?
 Is it effective?

 - How does the author interest the audience?
-Does she or he make the reader want to know more?
+Do they make the reader want to know more?

 - Does the author explain enough about the history of this argument?
 Is anything left out?

 - Who is the reader?

 - How would they react to these arguments?

 - How is this essay effective or ineffective for this audience?